 The calculation counts on there being 850,000 cars hooked on the grid at any time, but if the battery degradation is high, then car owners who take care of their stuff might be reluctant to hook their cars on the grid when possible via those smart charging points.

 Fourth, the most interesting is what is not mentioned.
 The 2016 report doesn’t mention the impact of intermittent power sources like solar and wind on the grid.
-It assumes that cars are charging during off-peak hours and in their calculation they assumed this to be at night.
+It is assumed that cars are charging during off-peak hours and in their calculation the authors assumed this to be at night.
 However, in their conclusion they change this into “charging in due time”, suggesting that this could be a different period.

 This means that their conclusion is based on a system with a stable base load without the influence of intermittent power sources.
 This is not the reality when we will reach those 1 million electric cars.
 The strategy of the Minister of Energy is to substantially increase the share of those intermittent power sources, therefor adding an additional level of complexity that is not taken into account in the calculation.